-- Statute of limitations – Under Florida law, a lawsuit to recover on a credit card debt must be filed within four years of the last payment or acknowledgement of the debt.
+- Statute of limitations – Under Florida law, a lawsuit to recover a credit card debt must be filed within four years of the last payment or acknowledgment of the debt.
 If you have not made a payment or a purchase on your credit card within four years, you may be able to dismiss a credit card company’s lawsuit as too late under the statute of limitations.

 - Fair Debt Collection Practices Act violations – If a collections lawsuit has been filed against you, you may be entitled to assert an FDCPA violation in response, using the damages awarded as an offset for money you may owe.

 - Lack of standing – If the party, such as a debt collector, that sues you is not the credit card company, it must prove that it has the right to sue you.
 Typically, the debt collector or other entity that took over the account will be required to submit an agreement showing that it purchased your debt from the credit card company and other necessary documentation.
 These purchase agreements are sometimes vague and fail to show that the purchasing party bought your specific account.

 - Payment in part or full – If you have paid off your credit card account, even to the wrong party (such as when your account is sold off by the credit card company to a debt buyer), the party that now owns the debt may only be entitled to recover your payment from the credit card company if you were never provided with notice of the sale.

 - Fraudulent credit card charges – If you have been the victim of identity or credit card theft, you may be entitled to assert the fraud as a defense.